shayanderson/pdom/README.md

 ```

 ### Record Class
-The \Pdom\Record class can be used to simplify record transactions, here are examples:
+The \Pdom\Record class can be used to simplify record actions, here are examples:
 ```php
 // make sure to include \Pdom\Record class file in bootstrap